-The legislation provides that an application (filing) for approval of rates and a risk classification system shall be in a form approved by the Superintendent and shall be filed together with such information, material and evidence as the Superintendent specifies.
-The Technical Notes for Automobile Insurance Rates and Risk Classification Filings also form part of the Filing Guidelines, and are to be considered in conjunction with these instructions for their application where appropriate.
+The legislation provides that an application for approval of rates and a risk classification system shall be in a form approved by the Superintendent and shall be filed together with such information, material and evidence as the Superintendent specifies.
+The Technical Notes also form part of the Filing Guidelines, and are to be considered in conjunction with these instructions for their application where appropriate.
+In general, the Other than Private Passenger Filing Guidelines - Minor are to be used for filings for rates and risk classification systems that do not qualify for filing under any other filing guideline.
+Where FSCO considers it necessary, an insurer may be requested to file full actuarial indications and documentation in accordance with these Guidelines.
+An insurer that is filing rates for the first time for a category other than Private Passenger Automobile must use these Guidelines.

-The purpose of these PPA Filing Guidelines - Major is to communicate to insurers the requirements of FSCO for PPA automobile insurance filings that do not qualify for a Simplified process and to provide a systematic approach through which insurers may provide that information and thus facilitate the process of preparing as well as reviewing these filings.
-Insurers wishing to deviate from these filings requirements, (e.g. when a submission has been recently approved and resubmission of material might be redundant) must seek prior written approval from FSCO.
+The purpose of these Other than Private Passenger Filing Guidelines - Major is to communicate to insurers the requirements of FSCO for prior approval automobile insurance filings and to provide a systematic approach through which insurers may provide that information and thus facilitate the process of preparing as well as reviewing these filings.

-In the case where the rating structure of a category of automobile insurance is dependent upon the insurer's PPA insurance rates, the information for the dependant category can be submitted with the PPA insurance filing (refer to section 8 of these filing guidelines).
-Otherwise, use the Other than PPA Filing Guidelines.
+There are separate guidelines for changes to private passenger automobile insurance rates and risk classification systems (refer to the Private Passenger Automobile Filing Guidelines - Major).
+In the case where the rating structure of a category of automobile insurance required to be filed under legislation is dependent upon the insurer's private passenger automobile rates, the information for the dependant category can be submitted with the private passenger automobile insurance filing (refer to Section 8 under the Private Passenger Automobile Filing Guidelines.

-There are also separate filing guidelines for filing changes to endorsement rates (other than OPCF 44R).
-Refer to the Endorsements Filing Guidelines.
+There are also separate filing guidelines for filing changes to endorsement rates (other than OPCF 44R) and for filing changes to fees.
+Refer to the Endorsement Filing Guidelines.